 A market leader in the Middle East in API service provision, HSBC’s dedicated team can implement flexible treasury solutions rapidly, allowing its clients to benefit quickly from all the advantages of the new technology.

 “The journey was a great one and also a learning experience.
 The project plan for the implementation was done perfectly by the HSBC team and we were extremely on time, on target,” says Abdul Aziz.

 For Kitopi, the implementation journey was very straightforward, with HSBC’s dedicated team always available to assist and make sure that all was up and running smoothly.

 “We then did our first bit of testing and once that came in successful, I was elated, because it was really taking our treasury to the next level,” says Swanepoel.

 Other key benefits of HSBC’s APIs include no need to upgrade existing infrastructure, and allowing clients to connect to each other’s systems with minimal integration costs.

 To ease the transition and facilitate an ecosystem, HSBC has built an API developer portal that houses all the APIs that the bank has developed for clients and ERP third-party providers.

 On the portal, HSBC’s clients can find out about the process and the documents required.
 Once they are comfortable with the whole proposition, they can easily approach HSBC to go ahead.

-HSBC’s API strategy provides a seamless experience to customers not only in GLCM, but also in trade, trade services and other business applications.
+HSBC’s API strategy provides a seamless experience to customers not only in GPS, but also in trade, trade services and other business applications.